Black holes and causal nonlinear electrodynamics

-Despite the expectation of deviations from the RN metric, a natural question is whether there are NLED theories for which the RN metric, for some choice of charges $(q_e,q_m)$, is an exact solution.
-The answer is no for causal theories but yes for some acausal theories; Born's original (and acausal \cite{Schellstede:2016zue}) theory is an example since the RN solution is exact for $q_e=q_m$.
-In fact, we show that exact dyonic RN black-hole solutions exist for an entire class of Born-type theories, all acausal for sufficiently strong fields, and we use the example of the dyonic RN Born black hole to examine the effects of strong-field acausality on charged black-holes.
-One might suppose that they are only significant behind the the event horizon, but a simple calculation based on Minkowski spacetime results of \cite{Mezincescu:2023zny}, and valid for $\ell_{gB} \gg \sqrt{G}\, Q $, shows that an instability against perturbations that are not spherically-symmetric can set in outside the event horizon.
+Despite the expectation of deviations from the RN metric, a natural question is whether there are NLED theories for which the RN metric is an exact solution for some choice of charges $(q_e,q_m)$.
+The answer is no for causal theories but yes for some acausal theories; the RN equal-charge ($q_e=q_m$) dyonic black hole is shown to be an exact solution for the entire class of ``Born-type'' theories with Lagrangian function $L(S)$, all of which are acausal for sufficiently strong fields \cite{Schellstede:2016zue}.
+We use the prototype example of Born's original theory to show how acausality leads to instability against some perturbations of the electric and magnetic fields that break the spherical symmetry.

-Generic NLED theories are acausal because they allow superluminal propagation of shock-wave discontinuities in smooth electromagnetic backgrounds \cite{Boillat:1970gw,Plebanski:1970zz} or (equivalently) of small-amplitude perturbations of stationary homogeneous backgrounds, which can be viewed as anisotropic optical media \cite{Bialynicki-Birula:1984daz}.
+Generic NLED theories are acausal because they allow superluminal propagation of shock-wave discontinuities in smooth electromagnetic backgrounds \cite{Boillat:1970gw,Plebanski:1970zz} or (equivalently) of perturbations of stationary homogeneous backgrounds, which can be viewed as anisotropic (and generically birefringent) optical media \cite{Bialynicki-Birula:1984daz}.
 The necessary and sufficient conditions on $L(F)$ for this not to be possible, i.e. for causality, were found in \cite{Schellstede:2016zue}.
-They comprise conventional convexity conditions which are necessary for weak-field causality but also an additional condition needed for strong-field causality, which we have rederived, discussed and applied in recent works \cite{Russo:2024kto,Russo:2024llm,Russo:2024xnh,Russo:2024ptw,Russo:2025fuc}.
-Our principal aim here is to deduce implications of causality for spherically-symmetric charged black-hole solutions of the Einstein-NLED equations\footnote{Such solutions are necessarily static by Birkhoff's theorem; see \cite{Bronnikov:2019fgh}.}.
+They comprise standard convexity conditions which are necessary for weak-field causality but also an additional condition needed for strong-field causality, which we have rederived, discussed and applied in recent works \cite{Russo:2024kto,Russo:2024llm,Russo:2024xnh,Russo:2024ptw,Russo:2025fuc}.
+Our principal aim here is to deduce implications of causality for spherically-symmetric charged black-hole solutions of the Einstein-NLED equations; such solutions are necessarily static by Birkhoff's theorem (see e.g. \cite{Bronnikov:2019fgh}).